junxit/us-congress-bills-112/metadata.md

 - 2012-06-21 — Introduced in House
 - 2012-06-21 — Introduced in House
 - 2012-06-21 — Referred to the House Committee on Ways and Means.
+- 2012-08-02 — Considered under suspension of the rules. (consideration: CR H5640-5644)
+- 2012-08-02 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5986.
+- 2012-08-02 — Message on Senate action sent to the House.
+- 2012-08-02 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-08-02 — Mr. Camp moved to suspend the rules and pass the bill.
+- 2012-08-02 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H5640-5641)
+- 2012-08-02 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H5640-5641)
+- 2012-08-02 — Passed/agreed to in Senate: Received in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent.(consideration: CR S5934; text as passed Senate: CR S5934)
+- 2012-08-02 — Received in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent. (consideration: CR S5934; text as passed Senate: CR S5934)